md-mubin-hasan/cpp/progress.md

 This is a special day.
 It's a pi day!
 Hurray!
 Onething that I learnt today is that that I should always considering while solving any problems in CP, whether I am acessing an out of range value of an array, specially in loops (for/while).
 I should always consider what are the else case of a conditional statement; I always forget about that.
 Next time, I should be careful about it.
+The scientific notation of writing 1*10^7 would be 1e7